mattansb/EPP-TB/README.md

 ### Working with ID data

   - Add data to `study.IDs` from a table with `epp_appendID()`.
-  - Retain subjects that have data in all spefified conditions with `epp_matchsubjects()`.
+  - Retain subjects that have data in all specified conditions with `epp_matchsubjects()`.
   - Select data from specific subjects by some variable in `study.IDs` with `epp_filter_by()`.